devid8642/devid8642.github.io/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Order summary card solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents